syncfusion-content/javascript-docs/js/ColorPicker/Angular-Binding.md

 **One-way binding** refers to the process of applying scope values to all the available properties of the **ColorPicker** widget.
 The changes made in **ColorPicker** widget are not reflected or triggered in turn to the scope collection.
 This kind of binding is applied to all the properties of the **ColorPicker** widget.

 **Two-way binding** supports both the processes.
-It applies the scope values to the **ColorPicker** properties, as well as the changes made in the **ColorPicker** widget are reflected back and triggered within the angular scope change function.
+It applies the scope values to the **ColorPicker** properties, as well as the changes made in the **ColorPicker** widget are reflected back and triggered within the AngularJS scope change function.

 Apply the plugin and property assigning to the **ColorPicker** widget element through the directive that starts with **“e-“.**